bigeasy/cadence/README.md

 **step** is either results of any **callbacks** or nested **cadences**, or else a value returned using `return`.

+Above we create a Cadence function whose last step `returns` a value to the user's callback.
+The last `return` within the **cadence** becomes the result of our function.

 *TK: Stopped here.
 Keep rewriting.*

 ### Major Benefit: Try/Catch and Finalize